Jason Howell

-Jason G. Howell is an American politician and a Republican member of the Kentucky Senate representing District 1.
+Jason Glenn Howell (born December 19, 1970) is an American politician and a Republican member of the Kentucky Senate representing District 1.

 Biography

 Howell was born in Fulton, Kentucky.
 He earned his JD from the University of Kentucky College of Law, and his BA from The University of the South.
 He is married to Renee and they have three children.
 Howell worked as an attorney before entering politics.

-In December 2019, Howell announced that he would be a candidate for the Kentucky State Senate in Kentucky's 1st State Senate district in 2020.
-Incumbent State Senator Stanley H. Humphries had announced that he would not be seeking re-election.
+In December 2019, Howell announced that he would be a candidate for the Kentucky Senate in Kentucky's 1st Senate district in 2020.
+Incumbent Senator Stanley H. Humphries had announced that he would not be seeking re-election.
 The Republican primary for the seat was cancelled due to Howell being the only candidate.

 He was elected unopposed in the November 3, 2020 general election.
 He was sworn into office on January 1, 2021.